Macau independence: 2017 independence controversy

 Members of the Progressive Association campaign team asked one of the protesters to provide evidence that Wong had promoted "Macau independence."
-The protester opened their phone to search but was unable to find anything.
+The protester opened their phone to search, but was unable to find anything.
 Another protester then told them, "Don't answer any of their questions!"
 Meanwhile, several protesters repeatedly shouted, "Pro-independence groups are simply inhumane!"
-Later, when approached by journalists, one of the protesters stated they were part of the "anti-independence group" and expressed concern that Hong Kong's pro-independence faction might transfer their "tactics" to Macau's Legislative Assembly.
-A journalist responded that there is currently no such thing as "Macau independence," to which the man replied, "It cannot be allowed to exist."
-When the journalist further asked why this was connected to the New Macau Association candidates, the man claimed the candidates were linked to Hong Kong's pro-independence groups.
-When pressed for evidence, he admitted, "We don't have any at the moment... we're just expressing our opinions... all in all, we are against it."
+Later, when approached by journalists, one of the protesters said they were part of the "anti-independence group" and expressed concern that Hong Kong's pro-independence faction might transfer their "tactics" to Macau's Legislative Assembly.
+A journalist responded that there was no such thing as "Macau independence" and the man replied, "It cannot be allowed to exist."
+When the journalist asked why this was connected to the New Macau Association candidates, the man said that the candidates were linked to Hong Kong's pro-independence groups.
+Pressed for evidence, he admitted: "We don't have any at the moment ... we're just expressing our opinions ... all in all, we are against it."

-On 13 September, members of Progressive Association held a gathering at Areia Preta, during which they were disrupted by the lead candidates of three other groups: Li Shaokun from Group 17, Wong Wai Man from Group 22, and Lee Kin Yun from Group 23.
-These individuals insulted members of the Progressive Association, using terms such as "traitors," and attempted to obstruct the campaign speeches and promotional activities of the Progressive Association candidates.
+On 13 September, members of the Progressive Association held a gathering at Areia Preta which was disrupted by the lead candidates of three other groups: Li Shaokun from Group 17, Wong Wai Man from Group 22, and Lee Kin Yun from Group 23.
+They insulted members of the association, using terms such as "traitors," and attempted to obstruct campaign speeches and promotional activities of the Progressive Association candidates.